Last update - December 2019

-We want to share the good news of freedom and caring resistance with those who are also broken-hearted.
-With creative loyalty, we follow the path that has been walked by our ancestors and in their righteous lives we find the nourishment to live with hope and dignity.
+We want to walk together in small groups, either online or face-to-face, to support one another to keep sharing the good news of freedom and caring resistance with those who are also broken-hearted.
+With creative loyalty, we follow the path that has been walked by many people in history -those who we call our ancestors- and in their lives, we find the nourishment to live with hope and dignity.

 Those of us who participate in this spiritual and theological mutual accompaniment are engaged in several challenging struggles.
 In the midst of global violence, we want to nourish ourselves with the Wisdom that reconciles and transforms.

 Either with the formal support of our churches and religious institutions or by managing without their institutional support, we come together in the struggle for Life, especially the most vulnerable and damaged lives.

 We embrace the present, as our diverse faith experiences do not deny a secular involvement but empower it.
 It is in today's life that we choose to prioritize our relationship with people excluded by various types of injustice, discrimination and intolerance.

 We help one another to reflect on our lives and our practice, always through the love that springs from walking with the forgotten ones.
 Through mutual care, critical reflection and the integrated act of feeling-thinking (senti-pensar), we want to support all the forms of our commitments in our different contexts.

 We want to interpret our shared experience as if we were a sounding board for our dialogues and encounters that promotes their continuation and deepening.
 We do all of this in order to articulate a living theology.